Flea & Tick Control | Parasite Protection for Dogs & Cats Skip to Main Content Skip to Footer

 • Deworming: Follow your veterinarian’s deworming recommendations.

 At your next visit, our veterinarians will evaluate your pet’s risk and help you implement effective year-round preventative measures.
+For dogs, this includes options like Bravecto Quantum, which provides 12 months of continuous flea and tick protection with a single dose.

 Protect your furry friend—and your family—with a customized parasite control plan.
 Call us at (317) 516-5921 to schedule an appointment and keep your pet safe, healthy, and pest-free!

 If you’d like to contact us, call us at 317-516-5921 or request an appointment online.